Everything you ever wanted to know about the CLL Fund Competition, but were afraid to ask.

 Who can be considered a partner?

 Any non-academic collaboration can be counted as a partnership, including local business and industry, governments, non-government organizations, and First Nations.
 Proposals must detail the role of each partner organization.
+UBC academic and operational departments would be part of the project team, and would not be considered external partners.

 Can potential collaborators and partners that are not yet secured be included in the proposal?